- How to Guide

 IBX SmartView Near Real-Time APIs

-The Near-Real-Time streaming APIs, are shown on the right-hand side of the diagram depicting IBX SmartView API-Architecture.
+The Near-Real-Time streaming APIs are shown on the right-hand side of the diagram depicting IBX SmartView API-Architecture.
 These allow for streaming the data to an asynchronous channel.
 This data is collected from various IBX locations.
-The data that is collected at the different IBX locations, is streamed in near real-time to the subscriber.
-The data streaming is currently available on Google pub-sub, Amazon Web Services SNS and Microsoft Azure Service Bus channels via subscription.
+The data that is collected from the different IBX locations is streamed in near real-time to the subscriber.
+Data streaming is currently available on Google pub-sub, Amazon Web Services SNS and Microsoft Azure Service Bus channels via subscription.

-Streaming data can also be retrieved in a machine native protocol such as SNMP an OPC, via a private async channel.
+Streaming data can also be retrieved in a machine native protocol such as SNMP and OPC, via a private async channel.
 This allows customers to integrate the data streams with their existing on-premise applications.
-Please reach out to the firstname.lastname@example.org for more details.
+Please reach out to firstname.lastname@example.org for more details.

 - Subscription API - APIs for creating and managing near real-time feed subscriptions.

 - Tagpoint updated event - An asset tagpoint value was updated/received.

 - Power updated event - A power usage value was updated/received.

 - Environment updated event - An environment value for temperature or humidity was updated/received.